TOU-HID/new/# Instruction for creating new page.md

 ```

-> **Note:** Rename three places in the file as your page name, where 1, 2, 3 number are located on that line.
+> **Note:** Rename three places in the file as your page name, where 1, 2, 3 number are located, on those lines.

 Now your new page is ready to see.